 Carl races across the four lanes of US 81 and plows into the hanging traces of grit that billow behind the Toyota Yaris in front.

 The trees thin and the red-bed plains slope gently before them.
 Carl’s outlook brightens.
 The rain is easing and the road ahead appears dry.
-It has cleared up enough that if they glance out Tim’s window just after 6:20 pm., they will sight the thin annulus and sod corona of a satellite vortex, no more than 250 yards distant.
+It has cleared up enough that if they glance out Tim’s window just after 6:20 pm., they will sight the thin annulus and sod corona of a

 After only eight seconds, though, it is ingested by what can only be described as an encroaching wall.
 Confusion begins to grip the men in the Cobalt.
 They have been flying down country roads at nearly 50 miles per hour, and they can’t seem to gain an inch.
 Tim suspects the tornado is racing at 40 miles per hour at least.